N3ar/near-configs/README.md

 Largely going to be whatever goes well in user space as an analyst box that isn't duplicated by the user interface available on SecurityOnion.

+## DevOps Tools

+Not something I know much about... required for a project.

+- vault-install.sh

 ## Data Science

 - anaconda-install.sh